timmshinbone/TS_SampleLesson/README.md

 	- 10, 5
 	- 4, 20

-__3.__ Declare one function called _divider_ that takes two arguments, and divides the first number by the second.
-Use the first item from the newly minted _products_ array, and divide it by the first number of the first set from the last problem.
+__3.__ Declare one function called _divider_ that takes two arguments, and divides the first by the second.
+Use the first item from the newly minted _products_ array for the first argument, and divide it by the first number of the first set from the last problem(#2).
 Do this for each of the items in _products_ with their corresponding first number from problem #2. (the result should be the second number from each set!)

 ----------